Foil Packet Low Country Boil = easy weeknight dinner FTW!!

 - 8 Frozen Corn on the Cob half-sized

 - 1/2 teaspoon Dried Oregano

 - 1/2 teaspoon Salt

 - 1/2 teaspoon Pepper

 - Preheat the oven to 425 degrees.
 Set aside 4 medium-sized separate foil sheets.

-- Cook: Place the foil packets in the oven and cook for 25 to 30 minutes, or until the potatoes are soft to touch.
-While the packets are cooking, melt the butter in a small saucepan over medium-high heat.
+- Melt the butter in a small saucepan over medium-high heat.
 Stir until the butter turns from pale yellow to a dark golden color, but before it turns completely brown, set aside.
-Remove the foil packets from the oven and drizzle the inside of each with the butter and garnish with Fresh Parsley.
+Remove the foil packets from the oven and drizzle the butter on top of the ingredients.